pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 The impact of AI on this law depends entirely on its mode of integration.

-1. **AI as a Tool**: When AI is used as an integrated assistant (e.g., GitHub Copilot), it is not a new team member.
+1. **AI as a Tool**: When AI is used as an _integrated assistant_ (e.g., GitHub Copilot), it is not a new team member.
 It is a "force multiplier" that enhances the existing developer.
 In this context, AI inverts Brooks's Law.
 It reduces communication overhead by automating tasks that constitute the "collaboration tax".
 It can summarize meetings, draft documentation, and reduce the "cognitive toil" of administrative work.
 By handling these tasks, AI enables the smaller, more agile teams that Brooks championed to become dramatically more effective.
 2. **AI as a Teammate**: When an autonomous AI agent is deployed with the directive to independently take tasks, reason about solutions, and submit code, it is a new "teammate".
 As such, it absolutely falls under Brooks's Law, though the costs are deceptively hidden.

 ### C. The New "Overhead" of an AI Teammate

 Adding an autonomous AI agent to a late project introduces new, non-obvious forms of overhead that mirror Brooks's original factors.

-* ~~Ramp up~~ **Context Engineering**.
+* ~~Ramp up time~~ **Context Engineering**.
 An AI agent is not "plug-and-play."
 To be effective, the team must "onboard" it by feeding it the project's entire context: its architecture, existing schemas, design patterns, and business goals.
 This is a highly skilled task that consumes the time of senior developers and architects, who must craft perfect, "context-rich" prompts, the exact "ramp-up" cost Brooks described.
 * ~~Communication Overhead~~ **Human-in-the-Loop Validation Tax**.
 The "communication" with an AI agent is the process of review and integration, which is often more costly than a human-to-human code review.
     * Review Overhead: Reviewing AI-generated code is notoriously difficult.
 The code is often syntactically perfect but logically flawed, non-idiomatic, or inconsistent with the project's architecture.
     * Integration Overhead: AI agents, optimizing for a local prompt, frequently produce code that fails at the system integration level.
 This creates a cascade of "fragile" bugs that are discovered late in the testing cycle.